List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: The Proof of Theorem

 Suppose that $r\geq 3$.
-By Lemma~\ref{l-dom}, we find that $G$ has a dominating set $D$ of size at most $M(r-1,s,t)$, which is a constant, as $s$ and $t$ are fixed.
+By Lemma~\ref{l-dom}, we find that $G$ has a dominating set $D$ of size at most $M(r-1,s,t)$.
 Moreover, we can find $D$ in polynomial time by brute force (or we can apply the $O(tn^2)$-time algorithm of~\cite{CSZ}).
-We let $p=|D|$.
+We let $p=|D|$, so $p \le M(r-1,s,t)$.